anpaza/kicad-libs/README.md

-# kicad-libs
-Libraries and tools for KiCAD EDA suite
+This repository contains libraries and tools for KiCAD EDA suite.
+The ultimate goal is to submit them to the KiCad project.

+Also it contains some other useful KiCad-related stuff like scripts etc.